 29. Watercolor Sunflower Tattoo

 Watercolor tattoos are taking the world by storm.
-This style of tattoo is known for its vivid yet delicate appearance and it is an excellent way to get a really striking tattoo.
-Watercolor sunflower tattoos are a great choice for those who want something a little different and the watercolor gives the tattoo a sense of lightness that is hard to achieve with other techniques.
+This style of tattoo is known for its vivid yet delicate appearance, and it is an excellent way to get a really striking tattoo.
+Watercolor sunflower tattoos are a great choice for those who want something a little different, and the watercolor gives the tattoo a sense of lightness that is hard to achieve with other techniques.

 30. Realistic Sunflower Tattoo

-Realistic tattoos have been becoming more and more popular over the years.
-Their hyper-realistic style allows for you to wear your favorite flower on your skin in all of its glory, and this can lead to some truly beautiful tattoos.
+Realistic tattoos have been becoming more popular over the years.
+Their hyper-realistic style allows you to wear your favorite flower on your skin in all of its glory, and this can lead to some truly beautiful tattoos.
 Realistic sunflower tattoos are sure to be conversation starters, but they also make stunning pieces of body art that you can wear with pride.